Ongl-syn-cwympo/Computer_Science-IGCSE-2022/README.md

 Files in this repository:

-- Python Solution
+- Python Solution (Shows the python code in full)
-- Pseudocode Solution
+- Pseudocode Solution ((Shows the pseudocode in full)Differs slightly from the Python code)
-- README.md
+- README.md (Displays needed information about the tasks for writing the code)

 # Paper 21 Problem-solving and Programming May/June 2022 - PRE-RELEASE MATERIAL